rzepeda/ragTools/docs/troubleshooting/faq.md

 ### Can I combine multiple strategies?

 Yes!
 Use the `StrategyPipeline` to combine multiple strategies.
-See the [Pipeline Tutorial](../tutorials/pipeline-setup.md).
+See the <!-- BROKEN LINK: Pipeline Tutorial <!-- (broken link to: ../tutorials/pipeline-setup.md) --> --> Pipeline Tutorial.

 ### What's the difference between Contextual and Hierarchical RAG?